What Is an Employment Verification Letter?

 Can an employee write their own employment verification letter?

-No. Employees should request an employment verification form from their current or former employer.
-A company-issued employee verification letter on official letterhead signed by an authorized supervisor ensures credibility.
+No. No. Employees should request a signed, company-issued verification letter on official letterhead for credibility.

 Employees can provide further proof of income by filling out and submitting Form 4506-T, a request for tax return transcripts, to the IRS.